All posts by Jemma Mullins

 Photoshoot plan

 For my photoshoots I will be taking photos of women’s faces.
 I will be taking inspiration from Barbara Kruger who took portraits and body shots of women and put bold red slogans on top of them images to show that women’s rights in politics are not respected, and the bold red writing represents the anger and consumerism where it looks like the title of a magazine.
+I will also be using my artist reference of Jenny Holzer who used projections and text in her work to also provide insight on consumerism and feminist activity, where it challenges the roles of traditional women in society and how males can control women.

 Statement of intent